k1LoW/ghdag/README.md

 :octocat: `ghdag` is a tiny workflow engine for GitHub issue and pull request.

+Key features of `ghdag` are:

+- Simple definition of workflows to improve the lifecycle of issues and pull requests.
+- Built-in GitHub and Slack integration.
+- Optimized for running on GitHub Actions, it is easier to configure when running on GitHub Actions.

 ## Getting Started

 ### Generate a workflow file